solidjs-community/solid-primitives/packages/clipboard/README.md

 1.4.0

 Add `make` and separate `create` primitives to follow new library standards.
+Improved createClipboard with better reactive pattern.

 </details>